 - To avoid burning tears, keep a lit candle on your workstation where you are slicing the onions.

 - Invest in a good quality of basmati rice.
 This specific ingredient could make or break Kushari.
 Soak the rice for 20 minutes and then rinse it several times until the water runs clear.

 - Best Kushari places in Cairo are “Abu Tarek“ and “kushari Al Tahrir.

-- It is fair to say that you can confidently double up the ingredients for a second batch of Kushari.
+- You can double up the ingredients for a second batch of Kushari.

-- Corn flour or flour ensure the crispness of the onion rings.
-The starch absorbs the moisture in the onions before frying.
+- Corn flour or flour, both ensure the crispness of the onion rings as the starch absorbs the moisture in the onions before frying.